 To find out if it does, measure the slope of your lawn with this simple method:

 If the result is 1% slope or greater, you should dig the trench for your drain at the same depth for the entire length.
-If the result is 1% or less, you can compensate for the lack of slope by digging your trench progressively deeper from top to bottom, but you’ll need additional gravel and/or topsoil to fill the additional space.
+If the result is 1% or less, you can make up for the lack of slope by digging your trench deeper from top to bottom.
+But you’ll need more gravel and/or topsoil to fill the extra space.

 To determine how much gravel you need for your French drain project, use the ratios below (for a trench depth of 12 inches: